geobra/harbour-sailsecure/README.md

 [minimalistic gui] (http://gitlab.unique-conception.org/thebootroo/mitakuuluu-ui-ng).
 Some Ideas and concepts are taken from [WhisperFish] (https://github.com/aebruno/whisperfish) which is also a Signal client for Sailfish OS.

-This is a project in early alpha stage.
+This is a project in early stage.
 It works for me as a daily messenger.
-But don't expect a stable software!
+But don't expect it to be 'feature complete'!

 What works
 -----------